See all chapters of A Guide to Solvency II.

 Own Funds of ‘Residual Related Undertakings’ at Group Level

-Article 334(1) of the Level 2 Delegated Regulation prescribes that own funds of other related undertakings will be considered as part of the reconciliation reserve at group level.
-Article 334(2) provides that the own-fund items should be classified into tiers based on the criteria set out in section 2 of the Level 2 Delegated Regulation where practicable and where the own fund items are material.
+Own funds of other related undertakings will be considered as part of the reconciliation reserve at group level.293 The own-fund items should be classified into tiers based on the criteria set out in Section 2 of the Level 2 Delegated Regulation where practicable and where the own-fund items are material.294

 Subordination to Group Policyholders

-Recital 127 to the Level 2 Delegated Regulation states that:
+Recital 127 of the Level 2 Delegated Regulation states that:

 “In order to ensure that the policyholders and beneficiaries of insurance and reinsurance undertakings belonging to a group are adequately protected in the case of the winding-up of any undertakings included in the scope of group supervision, own-fund items which are issued by insurance holding companies and mixed financial holding companies in the group should not be considered to be free from encumbrances unless the claims relating to those own-fund items rank after the claims of all policyholders and beneficiaries of the insurance and reinsurance undertakings belonging to the group.”

-Paragraph 6.5 of SS3/15 states that the PRA expects that the terms of instruments issued by insurance holding companies or mixed financial holding companies should include terms providing that in the case of winding up proceedings of any firm in the group until all obligations by that member of the group to its policyholders and beneficiaries have been met repayment of amounts due under the instrument are refused.
+Paragraph 6.5 of the PRA SS3/15 states that the PRA expects that the terms of instruments issued by insurance holding companies or mixed financial holding companies should include terms providing that, in the case of winding up proceedings of any firm in the group until all obligations by that member of the group to its policyholders and beneficiaries have been met, repayment of amounts due under the instrument are refused.
 In the absence of such provision, the instrument will not qualify as group own funds.
 The PRA subsequently confirmed in discussions with firms that:

 - The deferral applies only to redemption and not payment of interest.